 Mikko Muona, PhD, is Genetic Informatics Scientist at BpG.
 He is leading the development of whole-exome sequencing data analysis and interpretation.
 He joined BpG after obtaining PhD Degree from University of Helsinki, Finland in 2016.
 He has several years of experience in utilizing whole-exome sequencing in novel disease gene identification and diagnostics for rare disorders.

-Samuel is the Head of R&D and Operations at Blueprint Genetics.
-Samuel is an expert in genome analysis technologies and has wide experience in bioinformatics and cancer genomics research.
-Samuel received his PhD from the University of Helsinki and did his post-doctoral research in Stanford University where he developed high-throughput sequencing technologies, such as the Oligonucleotide-Selective Sequencing (OS-Seq™).
-He is an Adjunct Professor in Genetics (University of Helsinki), an author of several high-impact publications and an inventor in patents of DNA sequencing methods.
-Samuel is a co-founder of Blueprint Genetics.
+Samuel is the Executive Director of Strategy at Blueprint Genetics as well as a co-founder of the company.
+He is an expert in genome analysis technologies and has extensive experience in bioinformatics and cancer genomics research.
+Samuel received his PhD from the University of Helsinki and completed his postdoctoral research at Stanford University.
+At Stanford, he developed high-throughput sequencing technologies such as Oligonucleotide-Selective Sequencing (OS-Seq™).
+He is an adjunct professor in genetics at the University of Helsinki, an author of several high-impact publications, and an inventor and patent holder of DNA sequencing methods.